Why More Women Are Applying to Business School

 Any woman contemplating graduate management education can be assured that it is a smart investment in her future, in view of the highly successful outcomes female graduates report in the years since completing their degree.
 Among the nearly 4,000 women who participated in the GMAC Alumni Perspectives Survey fielded last fall, an overwhelming 95 percent of alumnae rate their graduate business degree as a good to outstanding value.
 Specifically, they view their graduate business degree as rewarding personally (97% of alumnae), professionally (95%), and financially (85%).
 Alumnae also agree that their business school experience provided them with substantial benefits and outcomes, including preparation for their chosen career (94% of alumnae), preparation for leadership positions (93%), increased earnings power (91%), and development of their professional networks (90%).

 In 2016, GMAC analysis of salary history for business school alumni shows that the median expected increase between pre-degree and post-degree salary is identical for both men and women, with a median USD$20,000 increase overall.
 This initial boost in post-degree salaries for men and women is similar across graduate business programs, including full-time MBAs, professional MBAs, and specialized master’s programs.
 Although business school alumnae are not immune from the gender pay gap, they report strong median levels of total compensation across job levels.

 Alumnae Report Strong Compensation Numbers

 Are you ready to take your career to the next level with a graduate management education?
-Begin the journey to your graduate business degree by exploring what business schools can offer you by using the School Search page.
+Begin the journey to your graduate business degree by exploring what business schools can offer you by using the Program Finder.